This walnut cranberry sauce is easy, delicious, and perfect for Thanksgiving dining and for gifting teachers, co-workers or friends.

 One recipe will fill one 12 ounce Ball jar.
 The photo of mine wrapped with a ribbon is one batch, and it fills the jar just to the top.
-I wish I had a nice label maker; I just wrote “Cranberry Walnut Sauce” on a sticky label and stuck it on top.
-Oh well…….#alittletacky #cancookcantcraft:-)
+You could divide this into smaller jars as well.
+Either way, it makes a fabulous and much appreciated gift for the holidays.

 If you make this, please let me hear how you like it.
 Your turkey and dressing will go over the top with this on the side~promise!!
 As always, thanks so much for stopping by.
 Be blessed, and stay savvy!!!

 - 1/2 cup coarsely chopped walnuts (or pecans), toasted

 - Combine all ingredients (except nuts) in a saucepan.